 In this section, we provide an overview of the relevant background material on which this work is based.
-We first consider the assumptions underpinning popular constraint-based causal discovery algorithms and give a brief description of a simple causal discovery algorithm in Section 2.1.
-In Section 2.2, we proceed with a concise introduction to the causal ordering algorithm of Simon [11] and demonstrate how it can be applied to a set of equations together with a pre-specified set of exogenous variables to deduce the implied causal relations and conditional independences.
-Finally, in Section 2.3, we discuss the relationship with existing work.
+We first consider the assumptions underpinning popular constraint-based causal discovery algorithms and give a brief description of a simple local causal discovery algorithm in Section 2.1.
+In Section 2.2, we proceed with a concise introduction to the causal ordering algorithm of Simon [50] and demonstrate how it can be applied to a set of equations together with a pre-specified set of exogenous variables to deduce the implied causal relations and conditional independences.
+Finally, in Section 2.3, we discuss the relationship of the present work with existing work.